 - Most cancer is sporadic, meaning not related to a hereditary cancer gene like BRCA.
 It is important to continue cancer screening per medical guidelines.

 The information provided does not, and is not intended to, constitute legal advice.
 It is for general informational purposes only and may not constitute the most up-to-date legal or other information.
 Readers of this website should contact their attorney to obtain advice with respect to any particular legal matter.
 No reader, user, or browser of this site should act or refrain from acting on the basis of information on this site without first seeking legal advice from counsel in the relevant jurisdiction.
 The content is provided “as is”; no representations are made that the content is error-free.

-Yodeah’s mission is to educate and facilitate cost-effective testing for hereditary cancer genetic mutations in the Jewish community.
+Yodeah’s mission is to educate the Jewish community about hereditary cancer genetic mutations and provide access to affordable, clinical grade testing.
 Yodeah does not give medical advice.
 We recommend you contact your health care professional for any questions about cancer or genetic testing.
-Genetic testing is not a substitute for visits to health care professional for recommended screenings or appropriate follow up.
+Genetic testing is not a substitute for visits to health care professionals for recommended screenings or appropriate follow ups.